Saily eSIM for Maldives

 Maldives is tourist-friendly but has some key cultural and legal rules:

-Do not eat, drink, or smoke in public during the daytime outside of holiday resorts, especially during Ramadan.
+Do not eat, drink or smoke in public during the daytime in Ramadan outside of holiday resorts.

-Alcoholic drinks are only available on resort islands, and you can be arrested for possessing or drinking alcohol outside of them.
+Alcoholic drinks are only available on resort islands, and taking any out can lead to arrest and deportation.

-Only swim in well-supervised areas, pay attention to warning signs, and avoid areas with strong currents.
+Only swim in well-supervised, designated safe areas, paying close attention to warning signs and water conditions.

 Bonus tips: